Thomas Telford (1757-1834)

 Thomas Telford (1757-1834) - Civil Engineer.
 Born 9 Aug 1757 on a small hill farm in Glendinning in the Parish of Westerkirk, Nr Langholm, Dumfries ... at the upper end of Eskdale.

 Telford served his time as an apprentice stone mason in the village, and exercised his newly acquired skills on a carved headstone for his father's grave -

 'In loving memory of John Telford who after living 33 years, an unblameable shepherd, died at Glendinning November 1757'.

 Thomas Telford never knew his dad, he died just a couple of months after Thomas was born.
 Dad John was a meagre herder of sheep, what else was there to do in Eskdale?
 Most of his friends before and after the Union in 1707 occupied themselves with sheep rustling across the border!
 'Laughing Tam', as young Thomas Telford was known, was inspired by his cousin Thomas Jackson to go for greater things.

-The truth was that Thomas Telford's genes were inherited 50/50 from his Mum & Dad in 1757 - Thomas Telford birth and mum & dad - John Telford (Telfer) & Janet Jackson.
+The truth was that Thomas Telford's genes were inherited 50/50 from his Mum & Dad in 1757 - Thomas Telford birth record and mum & dad - John Telford (Telfer) & Janet Jackson.

 For sure it all started in Westerkirk ... perhaps with William & Sarah -

 Guliemus/William Tailforth/Telfer married Sarah Richardson on Friday 22 April 1720 in Arthuret, Cumberland.
 Guliemus/William Tailforth/Telfer was born around 1708 and living in Langholm between 1735-39.
 Sarah Tailforth/Telfer neé Richardson was born around 1708 and living in Langholm between 1735-9?